Ehidiamhen/react-native-todo/README.md

 ## Features
 - Add, view, edit, and delete todo items
 - Items remain stored on user's device even when the app is closed
-- Another screen demonstrates the same operations, but from a mock server

 ## Tech Stack
 - [Expo](https://expo.dev) - Development framework for mobile apps